-Croatia: Oil market liberalization, prices changes ahead19.
-November 2013. / SEE Energy News
+Croatia: Oil market liberalization, prices changes ahead, SEE Energy News

 The prices of petroleum products in Croatia could be free formed soon, because with the markets opening and the more companies appearance in the oil products market have been met the repeal requirements for the Rules on determination of the highest retail prices, considered in the Ministry of Economy, which has opened consultation with the public interested in the new low proposal of the oil products market.